Shahjahanabad: In literature

-The engraving accompanying Letitia Elizabeth Landon's poem The City of Delhi, appears to show the Jama Masjid with an elephant on the open ground before it.
+The engraving accompanying Letitia Elizabeth Landon's poem, "The City of Delhi", appears to show the Jama Masjid with an elephant on the open ground before it.
 She associates the city's past glories with tales of enchantment, namely James Ridley's The Tales of the Genii (Sir Charles Mansell).
+In Fisher's Drawing Room Scrap Book, 1832, page 44.

 Historical sites

 Many of the historical attractions are in the Chandni Chowk area and the Red Fort.
 In addition, Old Delhi also has: